bitrise-io/devcenter/_articles/reviews/skip-a-build-draft.md

 published: false

 ---
-You can skip a specific commit or pull request on Bitrise easily.
-Skipping means, in this context, that a code change will NOT trigger a build on Bitrise.
+Depending on your [settings](/builds/triggering-builds/triggering-builds/), every code change in your repository can trigger Bitrise builds.
+However, if you need to, you can skip a specific commit or pull request.
+Skipping means, in this context, that a code change will NOT trigger a build on Bitrise, even if the triggers are set up to do so.

 ## Skipping a commit